 Postcodes can be found on the Royal Mail website postcode finder.

 Royal Mail (external website)

-Yes, the library and archives services have a wide range of resources to help you study family and local history.
+The library and archives services have a wide range of resources to help you study and research family and local history.

-All libraries including the travelling Libraries have computers so that you can consult Ancestry.com Library Edition.
-With this you can access historic census returns and a huge range of other historical information.
+All libraries including the travelling Libraries have computers so that you can consult Ancestry.com Library Edition and Findmypast.
+With these sites you can access historic census returns and a huge range of other historical information.

 All libraries carry a small collection of local history books for loan and there are specialist titles to help you trace your family tree.
-Use our library catalogueto find the books you want and request for them to be delivered to your local library.
+Use our library catalogue (external website) to find the books you want and request for them to be delivered to your local library.
 You will need your library card and PIN for this service.
-More information on how to get your PIN is available on the join the librarypage.

-Some libraries have drop in advice sessions organised by the East Yorkshire Family History Society.
-To see if your local branch holds these sessions, please use our library finder or the list below.
+Some libraries have free drop in Help Desk sessions hosted by the East Yorkshire Family History Society.
+To see if your local library holds these sessions please use our library finder or the list below.

-Bridlington library, King Street and Goole library have extensive local studies sections for those towns and nearby villages where you may well be able to find sources to help your search.
+Bridlington Central Library and Goole Library have extensive local studies sections for those towns and nearby villages where you may well be able to find sources to help your search.